tk-git-acc/personal_website/src/pages/posts/post-1.md

 2. **Making Pages**: I then learned how to make pages by creating new `.astro` files and placing them in the `src/pages/` folder.

 3. **Making Blog Posts**: This is my first blog post.
-I now have Astro pages and Markdown posts.
+I now have Astro pages and Markdown blog-posts.

 ## What's next?